Welcome to Ogongo Campus

-The Campus is situated in Omusati Region, the famous Cuvelai-Etosha Basin of north-central Namibia.
-Ogongo is approximately 800 km from the City of Windhoek and mid-way between Oshikuku and Outapi Townships along the Oshakati-Outapi Road, roughly 50 kilometres from Oshakati.
-A drive from Windhoek to Ogongo offers a chance to enjoy the beauty of key towns of Okahadja, Otjiwarongo, Otavi, Tsumeb, Ondangwa and Oshakati.
-For sky lovers, there are daily morning and evening flights from Windhoek Eros Airport to Ondangwa Airport only 85 km from Ogongo Campus.
+The Campus is strategically located in Omusati Region, the famous Cuvelai-Etosha Basin of north-central Namibia.
+It is approximately 800 km from the City of Windhoek and mid-way between Oshikuku and Outapi Townships along the C46 highway and roughly 50 kilometres from Oshakati.

 The Campus is on a 4,350 ha farm of which 1000 ha serves as a game park.
 This offers a unique opportunity to conduct almost all student field practicals on campus and a further opportunity for research and community engagements in agriculture production and the management of natural resources.

 Indeed the campus is mandated to develop innovative ways of crop and animal production as well as environmental management and instil this knowledge in the student clientele and the community.

 Training at Ogongo focuses on agriculture, management of natural resources and environmental science.
 All students admitted at Ogongo have a chance to be accommodated in the University hostels, making it very convenient to access the Campus facilities even at night.
 Being a Campus with a low student population, inter-personal interactions are actualized creating a homely, conducive learning environment.